 So, making these honey mustard pork chops reminded me of childhood and the delicious dishes I had.
 Mum might not use fancy sauces, but her food is the best in the whole wide world.
 And that’s a true fact.

 I knew that the honey mustard sauce is a winner with meat, after my out-of-this-world Baked Honey Mustard Chicken Breast with a Touch of Lemon.
 A year later, and it is still the most popular post on the blog.

 And you can tell why, it’s simply delicious.
 And, not at all surprising, the sauce works beautifully with pork too.
 These pork chops are the best I have ever had.
 And the prep is minimal, there is hardly any effort required.

-How do you make honey mustard pork chops?
+How to make honey mustard pork chops

 You can tell from the photo above what the prep is all about.
 Salt and pepper on the pork chops on both sides, in they go into an oven-safe dish, spread the honey mustard sauce over, and that’s it.
 Nothing else.